-The 2018 next-generation MCAS tests were aligned to the 2017 Massachusetts curriculum frameworks.
+The 2019 next-generation MCAS tests were aligned to the 2017 Massachusetts curriculum frameworks for English Language Arts and Mathematics and the 2016 Massachusetts curriculum frameworks for Science and Technology/Engineering.

 All learning standards defined in the frameworks are addressed by and incorporated into local curriculum and instruction, whether or not they are assessed on MCAS.